An introduction to global satellite navigation systems (GNSS)

 The space segment

 The space segment is concerned with the satellites in orbit.
 In 2015 the GPS constellation consists of 32 non-geostationary satellites in medium Earth orbit, although not all satellites are active.
 Each satellite orbits once every 11 hours, 58 minutes and 2 seconds at an average altitude of 20,200 km (that’s an orbital radius of 26,571 km).

 The GPS satellite constellation is arranged into six equally-spaced orbital planes, with no fewer than four satellites in each plane.
 This arrangement ensures a minimum of four satellites can be seen 15° above the horizon at almost any time, from any point on the planet—although in reality there are generally more.

-While satellites vary in age and design, their principal of operation remains the same.
+While satellites vary in age and design, their principle of operation remains the same.
 Each one contains four highly accurate clocks with a fundamental frequency of 10.23 MHz, and they and constantly transmit two carrier waves in the L-Band that travel back to earth at the speed of light.
 These carrier waves are referred to as L1 and L2.

 • The L1 carrier has a frequency of 1575.42 MHz (10.23 MHz × 154 = 1575.42 MHz).

 • The L2 carrier has a frequency of 1227.60 MHz (10.23 MHz × 120 = 1227.60 MHz).